dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/2-Life/README.md

 The first phase is to count the living neighbors of each cell.
 Neighbor counting is done by considering all eight surrounding positions.
 Any neighbors that would fall off of the grid are automatically treated as dead.

 - The cell at position (0, 0) (the upper-left position) has two living neighbors, one directly below and one to its lower right.
+All of its other neighbors, including the ones that lie outside the grid, are dead.

 - The cell at position (0, 1) (upper-middle position) has three living neighbors, all in the row below.